 “I won’t.
 I don’t do that until the next chapter.”

 Bob and I had the bounty of visiting the grave of the “Immortal Lua” Getsinger beside the Nile River in Egypt.
-She died a martyr to the Faith in Cairo during the first World War.
+She died a martyr to the Faith in Cairo during the First World War.
 We were so touched by Lua’s life, her eloquence, her courage, her great teaching gifts, and above all her deep love for the Master, ‘Abdu’l-Bahá, that we began writing the story of her life while we were still in Egypt.
 We finished the first chapter while sitting on the porch of

 the Semiramis Hotel beside the Nile.
 We had a perfect title for the book: The Flame.
 Lua burned with an incandescent fire that affected all who met her.
 It was an inner fire that had been kindled by her beloved Master.
 Lua has been described as a “flame of God”.